mendix/docs/content/refguide/javascript-actions.md

 ## 2 General Settings

-After double-clicking a JavaScript action in your **Project Explorer** you will see that JavaScript action's settings:
+After double-clicking a JavaScript action in your **Project Explorer** you will see the JavaScript action's settings:

 ![javascript settings](attachments/javascript-actions/javascript-action-settings-no-para.png)